imesh/kubernetes-vagrant-setup/README.md

 ```
 VBoxManage dhcpserver remove --netname HostInterfaceNetworking-vboxnet0
 ```

+Make sure Docker Machine is running in your localhost.

 Execute the following bash script to start a new Kubernetes cluster, this will start one master node and one minion: